Hierarchical sparse Cholesky decomposition with applications to high-dimensional spatio-temporal filtering: HV approximation for large Gaussian spatial data

-We now describe a hierarchical Vecchia approximation with unique sparsity and computational properties, which enable fast computation for spatial models as in \eqref{eq:gobs}--\eqref{eq:gevol} and also allow extensions to spatio-temporal filtering as explained later.
+We now describe the HV approximation with unique sparsity and computational properties, which enable fast computation for spatial models as in \eqref{eq:gobs}--\eqref{eq:gevol} and also allow extensions to spatio-temporal filtering as explained later.